reawwad/reawwad.github.io/index.md

   >     * Used c# async programming and Powershell script
   >     * Used Azure Portal- github- Azure storage explorer- Azure Data Explorer.
   >     * Added a dashboard to monitor the success rate/errors of the initiated terminate scheduled events maintenance jobs
-  >       on a VMSS level using Kusto query language
+  >       on VMSS level using Kusto query language
-  >     * Adding the terminate scheduled events flow to the current AzPECanary helped in identifying some issues related
-  >       to the VMSS scaling capacity.
+  >     * Helped in identifying some issues related to the VMSS scaling capacity.
-> * ##### (2014-2019) MATH/Substitue Teaching
-  >    *  (2016 - 2019) Substitue teacher at Lake Washington School district
-  >    *  (Apr2016-Jun2016) High school Math teacher- Bellevue Internation school
-  >    *  (2011-2015) Working on earning my teaching certificate in Math & World Language from PLU WA
 > * #### Mentor, A Siemens Business, Egypt(April 2001-May 2007)
   > * Development Engineer, Release to Manufacturing (RTM) team
   >   * Egypt, March 2005- May 2007